logzio/logz-docs/_source/logzio_collections/_log-sources/aws-cost-and-usage-report.md

 Give your logs some time to get from your system to ours, and then open [Kibana](https://app.logz.io/#/dashboard/kibana).

-All logs that were sent from the lambda function will be under the type **billing**.
+All logs that were sent from the Lambda function will be under the type **billing**.

 To get more out of this functionality, you can enable a dedicated AWS cost and usage dashboard in [ELK Apps](https://app.logz.io/#/dashboard/elk-apps).